Dual inheritance theory: Culture capacities are adaptations

+"Four million years ago, culture likely played a minor role in the life of our ancestors.
+Today, we are culture-saturated creatures, completely dependent on information acquired from others."

-The human capacity to store and transmit culture arose from genetically evolved psychological mechanisms.
-This implies that at some point during the evolution of the human species a type of social learning leading to cumulative cultural evolution was evolutionarily advantageous.
+The human capacity to store and transmit culture arose from genetically-evolved psychological mechanisms.
+This implies that at some point during the evolution of the human species a type of social learning leading to cumulative cultural evolution proved evolutionarily advantageous.

 Culture evolves

-Social learning processes give rise to cultural evolution.
+Social-learning processes give rise to cultural evolution.
 Cultural traits are transmitted differently from genetic traits and, therefore, result in different population-level effects on behavioral variation.

 Genes and culture co-evolve

 Cultural traits alter the social and physical environments under which genetic selection operates.
 For example, the cultural adoptions of agriculture and dairying have, in humans, caused genetic selection for the traits to digest starch and lactose, respectively.
 As another example, it is likely that once culture became adaptive, genetic selection caused a refinement of the cognitive architecture that stores and transmits cultural information.
 This refinement may have further influenced the way culture is stored and the biases that govern its transmission.

 DIT also predicts that, under certain situations, cultural evolution may select for traits that are genetically maladaptive.
-An example of this is the demographic transition, which describes the fall of birth rates within industrialized societies.
-Dual inheritance theorists hypothesize that the demographic transition may be a result of a prestige bias, where individuals that forgo reproduction to gain more influence in industrial societies are more likely to be chosen as cultural models.
+An example of this is the demographic transition, which describes the fall of birth-rates within industrialized societies.
+Dual-inheritance theorists hypothesize that the demographic transition may be a result of a prestige bias, where individuals who forgo reproduction to gain more influence in industrial societies are more likely to become cultural models.